Superuniversal Statistics with Topological Origins for non-Hermitian Scattering Singularities: Abstract

 \section{Abstract}

-Vortex singularities and their speckle patterns in random superpositions of waves are an inevitable consequence of destructive interference and are consequently generic and ubiquitous.
+Vortex singularities in speckle patterns formed from random superpositions of waves are an inevitable consequence of destructive interference and are consequently generic and ubiquitous.
 Singularities are topologically stable, meaning they persist under small perturbations and can only be removed via pairwise annihilation.
-They have found application in optical, acoustic, elastic, and fluid wave fields, among others.
+They have applications including sensing, imaging and energy transfer in multiple fields such as optics, acoustics, and elastic or fluid waves.
 We generalize the concept of singularity speckle patterns to arbitrary two dimensional parameter spaces and any complex scalar function that describes wave phenomena involving complicated scattering.
-In scattering systems specifically, we are often concerned with singularities associated with complex zeros of the scattering matrix $S$.
+In scattering systems specifically, we are often concerned with singularities associated with complex zeros of various functions of the scattering matrix $S$.
 Some examples are Coherent Perfect Absorption (CPA), Reflectionless Scattering Modes (RSMs), Transmissionless Scattering Modes (TSMs), and $S$-matrix Exceptional Points (EPs).
-Experimentally, we find that all scattering singularities share a universal statistical property: the tail of the probability distribution function of a quantity that diverges only at a singularity has the form of a $-3$ power law.
+Experimentally, we find that all scattering singularities share a universal statistical property: any quantity that diverges as a simple pole at a singularity, such as $\text{det}S$ at CPA, has a probability distribution function with a $-3$ power law tail.
 The heavy tail of the distribution provides an estimate for the likelihood of finding a given singularity in a generic scattering system.
-We use these universal statistical results to determine that homogeneous system loss is the most important parameter determining singularity density in a given parameter space.
-Finally, we discuss events where distinct singularities coincide in parameter space, which result in higher order singularities that have new applications.
+We use these universal statistical results to determine that homogeneous system loss is the most important parameter determining singularity density in a given parameter space of an absorptive scattering system.
+Finally, we discuss events where distinct singularities coincide in parameter space, which result in higher order singularities that have new applications beyond the capabilities of isolated singularities.
 These higher order singularities are not topologically protected, and we do not find universal statistical properties for them.
-We support our empirical results from microwave experiments with Random Matrix Theory simulations and conclude that all results presented are found in all generic scattering systems.\\
+We support our empirical results from microwave experiments with Random Matrix Theory simulations and conclude that the statistical results presented hold for all generic non-Hermitian scattering systems in which singularities can occur.\\